-An orienteering version of a Backyard Ultra.
-Tackle a new orienteering course every hour until no one else is left!
+The Last Person Standing is an orienteering version of a Backyard Ultra.
+Tackle a new orienteering course every third hour until no one else is left!

 - All registered runners start in the blue division.

-- To remain in the blue division, a runner must choose, start, and finish a new orienteering course each hour.
+- To remain in the blue division, a runner must choose, start, and finish a new orienteering course every third hour (twelve courses available).

-- The start must occur exactly at the top of the hour (mass start), and the finish must occur before the hour ends.
+- The start must occur exactly at the start of the period (mass start), and the finish must occur before the three hour period ends.

-- The blue division continues until there is only one person left, or for 24 hours, whichever happens first.
-If needed, the 25th hour will be a tie-breaking sudden-death map trek (score-o)
+- The blue division continues until there is only one person left, or for 33 hours, whichever happens first.
+If needed, the next three-hour period will be a tie-breaking sudden-death map trek (score-o)

-- Any runner that falls out of the blue division will automatically be reassigned to the brown division, which is a 24-hour contest
+- Any runner that falls out of the blue division will automatically be reassigned to the brown division, which is a 33-hour contest

-- Brown division runners may start a new course on any hour or half-hour mark, and have no particular deadline for finishing a course other than the overall 24-hour limit
+- Brown division runners may start a new course on any one-hour mark, and have no particular deadline for finishing a course other than the overall 33-hour limit

-- A brown runner's score is the total number of courses completed within the 24-hour limit
+- A brown runner's score is the total number of courses completed within the 33-hour limit